How to Send Photos for your Custom Order

 10. Do not send photos embedded in a Word Document, or combined into a single PDF.
 Jpegs are the best file format.

 - Do you need the whole family in one perfect photo?
 No. Separate photos for each subject are fine.

 - Do I need to send photos as soon as I place my order?
 No. Since I won’t start working on your order until I make it through my waiting list, you can wait to send photos a little further down the line.
 Try to send them at least two weeks before your completion date so that I can still finish your order on schedule.
 This is a great option for quickly-growing kids.

 - Do you include custom eye colors and skin tones?
 I do not include eye color in my minimalist portrait style.
 For paper dolls, skin color will be simplified to one of four shades: light (which is uncolored off-white paper), light brown, medium brown, and dark brown.
 You can see examples here.
 I’ll choose the skin tone I think fits best based on your photos, but if you have specific requests, or think differences in skin tone may be hard to discern, I'd love your input.

 - What about other details (jewelry, tattoos, etc.)?
 Because the paper dolls are tiny, most details will be simplified.
-For example, instead of a detailed wedding ring, I can draw a little silver line on the doll’s finger.
+For example, instead of a detailed wedding ring, I can draw a tiny silver or gold line.
 Tattoos will be simplified as well, but I’ll need good photos of the tattoos to be able to recreate the overall colors and shapes.
-Certain details and accessories (like a handbag, or other item in the doll’s hand) will cost extra, and will need to be discussed on a case-by-case basis.
+Certain complex details or accessories will cost extra, and will need to be discussed on a case-by-case basis.

 Still have questions?